Abubakr7/task-middle-for-1-day/README.md

-# In this task I'm used reduxtolkit becausce it's new technology in redux.
+# In this task I'm used reduxtoolkit becausce it's new technology in redux.

 # Getting Started with Create React App